Please refer to the University’s Glossary of Terms for policies and procedures.

 7.5 Course Synopses

 7.5.2 New courses documented only as Course Synopses are provisionally approved by Learning and Teaching Committee on the condition that the course/s must subsequently be fully documented using the Course Outline template.
-The Course Outline must be approved by the Learning and Teaching Committee, no later than two weeks prior to the opening of enrolments for the teaching period in which the course is to be offered.
+The Course Outline must be approved by the Learning and Teaching Committee, on the recommendation of the Head of School, no later than two weeks prior to the class selection date for the teaching period in which the course is to be offered.

 7.6 Resource Impact Statements